 Major Francis Gordon Grant Thoyts 1st Battalion Somerset Light Infantry, India medal, died aged 44 on 26 August 1914.
 He is commemorated on the La Ferte-Sous-Jouarre-Memorial, France to those who died in the first three months of fighting in this area in 1914.

-Bob Richards suggests that his connection may not have been very strong to the Devoran area.
+Bob Richards suggests that his connection may not be very strong to the Devoran area.

 Born around 1870, Thoyts was a professional soldier, the holder of the India Medal (Chitral) and the son of Colonel N.B.
 Thoyts.
 He is listed on the CWGC site as the husband of Irene Margaret Thoyts, Tregye Farm, Devoran.